-In addition, the United States maintains stringent anti-dumping legislation, seeking to prevent products manufactured overseas from being sold by foreign firms in the U.S. at "less than fair value."
-In 2019, anti-dumping duties of 171.80% were imposed by the US International Trade Commission (ITC) and the Department of Commerce (DoC) on our acetone exports into the USA.
-Non-compliance with such legislation could lead to potentially high duties being imposed on us which could have a material adverse effect on our results of operations.
+In addition, the U.S. maintains stringent anti-dumping legislation, seeking to prevent products manufactured overseas from being sold by foreign firms in the U.S. at "less than fair value".
+In 2022, anti-dumping duties of 171.81% were imposed by the U.S. International Trade Commission (ITC) and the Department of Commerce (DoC) on our acetone exports into the U.S.

+Non-compliance with anti-dumping and anti-subsidy measures could lead to potentially high duties being imposed on us which could have a material adverse effect on our results of operations.